cianyyz/vault-manager/README.md

 This program is not audited and not intended for mainnet use as is.
 Please read security issues.

+This is a work in progress but builds and passes tests.

 # Overview

-This is a Solana vault program which supports DEX swapping and concentrated liquidity operations via Orca.
+This is a Solana vault program which supports DEX swapping and [concentrated liquidity](https://cianyyz.mixa.site/CLM/Concentrated%20Liquidity) operations via [Orca](https://www.orca.so).

-The vault is divided into shares which can be minted when new funds are deposited into the vault.
-And withdrawn for funds later.
+The vault is divided into shares which can be minted when new funds are deposited into the vault and withdrawn for funds.

 This program was built to create a trustless system which could support a [Concentrated Liquidity Manager](https://cianyyz.mixa.site/CLM/CLManager%20Program).
 Allowing for users to get high yields while being reducing risk to token price volatility.